AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

 Automation will absorb low-value coordination work.
 Firms will rely less on manual oversight and more on intelligent systems.

-But the need for leadership—standards, governance, adoption, and accountability—will remain.
+But the need for leadership, standards, governance, adoption, and accountability will remain.

-The dividing line is simple:
+The dividing line looks like this:

 Operators are vulnerable.